runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 By passing the `--search` flag to `krun`, you are able to tell `krun` to explore all possible non-deterministic choices, and generate a complete list of all possible final configurations reachable by each nondeterminstic choice that can be made.
-Note that the `--search` flag to krun only functions if you pass `--enable-search` to kompile first.
+Note that the `--search` flag to krun only works if you pass `--enable-search` to kompile first.

 ### Exercise